-Application of the methods outlined in RELT 551 to specific moral problems, especially those posed by modern medical technology, such as abortion, prolongation of life, organ transplantation, and genetic engineering.
+SECOND QUARTER: Application of the methods outlined in RELT 551 to specific moral problems, especially those posed by modern medical technology, such as abortion, prolongation of life, organ transplantation, and genetic engineering.
 Issues raised by changing sex values, racial tensions, and mind-altering drugs; manipulative techniques also considered as demonstrations of the adequacy of the Christian norm for contemporary life.
+Must be taken in sequence.

-RELT 564 Religious Development and Nurture

-Biblical principles of emerging self-identity and faith concepts; religious development of children, adolescents, and youth; religious learning problems and practical methodologies in communicating religious values.
+RELT 564 Religious Development and Nurture 4 units Biblical principles of emerging self-identity and faith concepts: religious develo pment of children, adolescents, and youth; religious learning problems and practical methode communicating religious values. ologies in DET 505 The Development of Classic

-RELT 585 The Doctrine of Church

-The nature, mission, and function of church.
+RELT 585 The Doctrine of Church 3-4 units The nature, mission, and function of church.
 An examination of selected models for church, denominational, and congregational life in New Testament, Reformation, and contemporary times.